Bottleneck Transformer-Based Approach for Improved Automatic STOI Score Prediction: Dataset

-To compute the STOI score between the noisy signal and the clean reference, we utilized the STOI metric from Torchmetrics Audio\footnote{\url{https://torchmetrics.readthedocs.io/en/v0.9.0/audio/short_time_objective_intelligibility.html}}.
-This STOI score serves as the ground truth STOI for the experiment.
+We added these aforementioned noises and distortions in three combinations.
+The resulting noisy files have distortions of either a single type of noise, a combination of two noises, or a combination of three noises.
+To compute the ground-truth STOI score between the noisy signal and the clean reference, we utilized the STOI metric from TorchMetrics Audio\footnote{\href{https://torchmetrics.readthedocs.io/en/v0.9.0/audio/short_time_objective_intelligibility.html}{TorchMetrics documentation on STOI}}.

-We have used the Indic TIMIT dataset for training, validation, and testing.
-A 5-fold cross-validation was performed, with each fold containing 2 hours of data.
-Additionally, we used 2 hours subset from LibriSpeech, RESPIN (Bhojpuri and Bengali subset) and Bhashini (Hindi language) dataset each only for testing, which included Unseen test set.